-In the earlier days, when the Ledbury Railway Station Ticket Office operated under a Travel Agency Agreement, a ticket delivery service existed and these ticket deliveries were usually made by one of the two character green and black vehicles of the Ledbury Station Vehicle Fleet.
+In the earlier days, when the Ledbury Railway Station Ticket Office operated under a Travel Agency Agreement, a ticket delivery service existed and these deliveries were usually made by one of the two character green and black vehicles of the Ledbury Station Vehicle Fleet.

 Horace heads North - Ledbury Station on Tour